zrei/aoc23/README.md

 ## Day 7
 * Deciding to try out enums in cpp for the first time to represent the hand types

+## Day 8
+* Figuring out that I could use LCM for part 2